 Computational Design and Fabrication

-The seminar "Computational Design and Digital Fabrication" will take place within the framework of the Collaborative Research Center "Additive Manufacturing in Construction" (AMC) as a cross-university seminar in cooperation with research groups associated with the center.
-The course aims to bridge fundamental principles of geometric computation and design and use these insights to develop new algorithms and tools for 3D shape generation, simulation, structural design, and manufacturing in design and engineering.
-At the interface of various scientific disciplines such as mathematics, computer science, civil engineering, architecture, and digital fabrication, students are taught innovative computational design solutions for advanced manufacturing and construction at various scales.
+The interdisciplinary seminar "Computational Design and Digital Fabrication" aims to bridge fundamental principles of geometric computation and structural design and use these insights to develop new algorithms and tools for robotic fabrication in architecture.
+At the interface of the disciplines of architecture, structural design and engineering, and digital fabrication, students are taught innovative computational design solutions for advanced digital construction techniques at various scales.

-- TU Delft: Professorship of Parametric Structural Design and Digital Fabrication (Prof. Dr. Mariana Popescu)
+- Professorship of Structural Design (Prof. Dr. Pierluigi D’Acunto, Frederic Chovghi)